PokkeYuri/EuroTruckTrainer/README.md

   </a>
 </p>

-- You cant set you balance less than 1€
+- You cannot set your balance to less than 1€.
 - If your balance is negative, use the 'Fix Negative Balance' button to set it to -1€ and then take a bank loan in the game.

 ## Disclaimer